A Cycle-Based Solvability Condition for Real Power Flow Equations: Conclusion

 \section{Conclusion}

-In this paper, we developed a new sufficient condition for the solvability of the lossless real power flow equation based on the cycle constraint in the line flow domain.
-By combining a precise characterization of realizable line flows with an invariant set-based solvability certificate for the cycle consistency constraint, we obtained a mathematically rigorous and practically accurate test for power flow solvability.
-Numerical results on the IEEE 9-bus and IEEE 14-bus systems show that the proposed condition can be significantly less conservative than existing sufficient conditions and can provide a remarkably tight certificate of solvability.
+In this paper, we developed a new sufficient condition for the solvability of the lossless real power flow equation based on the cycle constraints. {By developing a precise characterization of realizable line flows and exploiting the strong monotonicity of a cycle flow-based reformulation of the real power flow equations}, we obtained a mathematically rigorous and practically accurate condition for power flow solvability.
+Numerical results on different IEEE networks show that the proposed condition can be significantly less conservative than existing sufficient conditions and can provide a remarkably tight certificate of solvability.

-At the same time, the numerical performance of the proposed method depends on the chosen cycle basis.
-This suggests that cycle basis construction is an important component of the overall approach.
-Potential future works include developing systematic procedures for constructing favorable cycle bases and extending the method to larger networks.

 The proposed framework provides a cycle-aware alternative to conventional DC-based approximations in settings where a rigorous sufficient condition for AC power flow solvability is desired.
-This type of sufficient condition can be incorporated in optimal power flow, security assessment, and other applications where tractable yet physically meaningful feasibility guarantees are needed.
+This work builds upon the DC power flow, which is always feasible, by preserving the nonlinear trigonometric terms to better approximate the AC power flow equations.
+The sufficient condition can be incorporated in optimal power flow, security assessment, and other applications where tractable yet physically meaningful feasibility guarantees are needed.